PartMan7/Three-Island/README.md

 * Automatic tier-guessing based on the Pokemon used (currently defaults to gen8 since no information is available)
 * Being able to import multiple teams at the same time

-## Known Issues
-* The extension doesn't exist yet (working on this)
-* The hover is in dark mode (light mode is bad) (is this even an issue?)

-For contributions, questions, or just a generic chat, message me on Discord at PartMan#7321 or contact me on [Smogon](https://www.smogon.com/forums/members/partman.470255/)/Showdown.
+For contributions, suggestions, questions, or just generic discussion, message me on Discord at PartMan#7321 or contact me on [Smogon](https://www.smogon.com/forums/members/partman.470255/)/Showdown.